nk64/GT4286/Hardware Modifications.md

 # Hardware Modifications

-## Turn the GT4268 into a USB Controller for a PC (or Raspberry Pi etc)
+## Turn the GT4268 into a USB Controller
-Please see [Original Post](https://www.ozbargain.com.au/comment/16111194/redir) by ThighHighDemise
+Please see [Original Post](https://www.ozbargain.com.au/comment/16111194/redir) by `ThighHighDemise`

 > For those more interested in potentially picking one of these up to adapt into a usb controller to connect to an external PC (or raspberry pi/whatever else) instead of dealing with the included SOC, it's quite easy to accomplish.
 All the USB lines are clearly labelled on the IO board.
 Hooked up to a Linux/Windows PC shows up as two separate HID devices (p1/p2) and generic drivers work fine.
 For $50, I'm happy